jirkapok/GasPlanner/doc/help.md

 * `Maximum bottom time` [minutes]: The longest time diver can stay at required depth considering provided gases
 * `Rock bottom at` time: Moment at which the emergency ascent is calculated used to calculate the rock bottom.
 It is the last moment at highest depth.

-> Emergency ascent may differ from calculated ascent, because it is calculated at different time during the dive.
+> **Emergency ascent may differ from calculated ascent**, because it is calculated at different time during the dive.

 ### Consumed gas charts

 * `Rock bottom` [bars]: Minimum amount of gas (reserve) required for safe ascent in case of emergency for two divers under stress.
 This counts with 60 liters/minute breathing rate for both divers.
 It is shown for each defined tank.
 These values are calculated at "Rock bottom at" time.

+TODO: How reserve for all usable is calculated
+1. Simple UI - Ascent is calculated and is from deepest point - we can count with it
+2. Complex multilevel dive with or without user segments up to the surface
+  - based on deco and all available gases, even the gases aren't used in any user defined segment - emergency ascent from last deepest point
-TODO describe how reserve is distributed across multiple tanks
+- describe how reserve is distributed across multiple tanks
 ### Dive way points

 Table showing details about profile changes during the dive.
 Each row represents one event.